 Culture Strategy at the UNESCO Office in Harare

-Through the Culture programme, the UNESCO Office in Harare seeks to promote cultural diversity through facilitating the implementation of the safeguarding of Tangible and Intangible Cultural Heritage.
+Through the Culture programme, UNESCO ROSA seeks to promote cultural diversity by fostering and facilitating the safeguarding of Tangible and Intangible Cultural Heritage.
 In addition, the Culture programme advocates for the recognition of the role of Culture in development at global, regional and national levels.